LakraAnshul/FoodFlow/README.md

 4. Write clear, concise commit messages.
 5. Push your branch to your forked repository.
 6. Open a pull request to the `main` branch of the original repository, describing your changes in detail.

-### 📜 License
-This project is licensed under the MIT License - see the <mcurl name="LICENSE" url="https://github.com/username/FoodFlow/blob/main/LICENSE"></mcurl> file for details.

-Copyright (c) 2025 Food-Flow